 As a businesswoman and black entrepreneur, Janice Bryant Howroyd is one of the most influential female entrepreneurs in America.

 We look forward to seeing what innovations she has in store for us in the upcoming years.

+We couldn’t create a list of successful black entrepreneurs in South Africa without mentioning Leanna Archer.
 This Long Island native started her Leanna Inc. haircare line at just 11-years-old.
 Yes, 11-years-old.
 Her all-natural organic hair butters and shampoos have helped her earn over $100,000 in revenue.
 Her small operation thrives with lots of help from her family.

 With such promising potential and innovation, we’re sure that this isn’t the last we’ll hear of Leanna Archer’s accomplishments!
 Her journey as a black entrepreneur is only just beginning—we look forward to seeing where it takes her.